 Name

 Variables are given names to uniquely identify them.
-Just as parents normally give different names to each one of the children, so the programmer gives different names to each variable, so that they can be called individually.
+Some programmers will refer to them as identifiers for this reason.
+Just as parents normally give different names to each one of their children, so too does a programmer give different names to each variable, so that they can be called individually.

 Value